saucisses-a-roulettes/keskireste/README.md

 KeskiReste provides a PKGBUILD file, allowing you to easily install the project using `makepkg`.
 Follow the steps below to install KeskiReste:

-1. Install Python 3.11+

-2. Run this commands :
+1. Run this commands :
 ```shell
 git clone https://github.com/saucisses-a-roulettes/keskireste.git
 cd KeskiReste